GOLDROTSCHWARTZ Arthouse

 Licht op 90 x 90 cm

-Peter Keizer studied at the Amsterdam Imperial Academy of Fine Arts and at the Royal Art College in London and is now a world-renowned artist.
+Keizer studied at the Amsterdam Imperial Academy of Fine Arts and the Royal Art College in London and is now internationally renowned.

 Online exhibition April, 12 - May 31, 2021